-This section contains the collective financial requirements resulting from all the information presented in the previous sections of this SAMP and subordinate AM Plans.
+This section contains the collective financial requirements resulting from all the information presented in the previous sections of this SAMP.
 The financial projections to provide the targeted levels of service will be improved as further information becomes available on desired levels of service and current and projected future asset performance.